 misuse of power?
 It depends on the organizational structure, mission, and

-values and how acts of aggression and abuse of power are named.
+values, as well as how acts of aggression and abuse of power are labeled.
 Some

 save the day.
 Other organizations would sense that something was wrong because

-of the shift of focus from the mission and vision of the organization and
+of a shift in focus away from the organization's mission and vision, and because of decreased employee satisfaction and loyalty.

 Finding